 - A. Under-estimation bias.
 Forecasting is usually using a reference year from which future trends are extrapolated.
 Over the short term, there are likely to be limited differences between the forecasted and actual traffic, leading to the impression that the trend is accurate.
 However, as the growth enters a phase of acceleration, a negative forecasting gap emerges where the level of activity is higher than expected.
 These biases are common at the beginning of business cycles and are the outcome of a lack of understanding of the growth potential, mostly because of uncertain market conditions.
 When the forecasting gap becomes too acute, congestion and capacity shortages take place.
 New forecasting attempts are usually made, which often leads to an overestimation bias.

 - B. Over-estimation bias.
 During phases of acceleration and peak growth, positive outcomes are expected in the long term concerning the continuation of this growth.
 However, as growth enters a phase of maturity, a positive gap emerges, leading to less activity than expected.
-The usage of compounded annual growth forecast methodologies further exaggerates the bias since they assume an exponential growth.
+The usage of compounded annual growth forecast methodologies further exaggerates the bias since they assume exponential growth patterns.
 The over-estimation bias is usually the most far-reaching in consequence since it often leads to an over-investment in capacity.
-It is supported by the enthusiastic perception by managers and planners that future outcomes and growth are highly positive.
+It is supported by the enthusiastic perception of managers and planners that future outcomes and growth are highly positive.

 The identified flaws are difficult to avoid since, as always, forecasting involves assessing future trends based on incomplete information and uncertain market developments.
 Yet, recognizing that there are biases may lead to a more pragmatic view of how forecasting fits transportation infrastructure development.